liampshaw/RM-and-leading-region/README.md

 These can then be used to generate discrepancy scores for within-range targets using e.g.
 ```
 python scripts/run-rmes-score-discrepancy.py --script scripts/rmes-score-discrepancy.py --dir ~/Downloads/trieste/ --kmers per-PTU --output results/rmes_discrepancies_targets_k6.csv  --k 6
+# N.B.
+Wrapper script needs to be updated to pass correct arguments, given changes to rmes-score-discrepancy.py
 ```

 We identified leading regions of plasmids as outlined in the paper.
 Information on the leading region of PTUs is available at `data/leading_region_081123.tsv`.
 We then analyse this with `scripts/orient_leading_region.py`: